alessandrozuccotti/starter-academic-website/content/publication/master-thesis/index.md

 time in the vacuum.
 Given these restrictions in general relativity, we have the well known Schwarzschild solution, i.e. black hole solution.
-In classical quadratic gravity the Schwarzschild solution is still present, but we can also nd many dierent classes of solutions: the aim of this thesis is to classify the various solutions families, as well as to characterize a specific family that covers a large part of the solution space, i.e. wormhole solutions.
+In classical quadratic gravity the Schwarzschild solution is still present, but we can also nd many different classes of solutions: the aim of this thesis is to classify the various solutions families, as well as to characterize a specific family that covers a large part of the solution space, i.e. wormhole solutions.
 We solve the geodesic equation in such solutions which shows the reason why we call them